top of page

 This is for any history lover out there.
 The Villa Romana e Antiquarium, located in Minori, is an archaeological museum with ancient ruins dating back to the 1st century.
 There is also a central garden to walk around.
 This is a nice place to slow down for a few hours and stroll through while learning about some of the history of the Amalfi Coast.

-So now you know what to do in the Amalfi Coast, what will you be checking off your list while you're here?
+So now you know what to do in Amalfi town, what will you be checking off your list while you're here?
 Let us know in the comments!

 Post: Blog2_Post